-- Put something in your mouth that has touched the stool of a person infected with E. histolytica
+- Put something in your mouth that has touched the stool of an infected person.

-- Swallow water or food that has been contaminated with E. histolytica
+- Swallow water or food that has been contaminated with the parasite.

-- Touch cysts (eggs) from E. histolytica—contaminated surfaces and bring them to your mouth
+- Touch cysts (eggs) from contaminated surfaces and bring them to your mouth

 |Copyright © Nucleus Medical Media, Inc.|

-- Living in or traveling to developing countries, places that have poor sanitary conditions, tropical, or subtropical areas
+- Living in or traveling to developing countries, places that have poor sanitary conditions, or tropical or subtropical areas

 - Living in institutions with poor sanitary conditions